Do Go On - 407 - The Real Pocahontas

 It's so interesting.

-could be related to Edward Norton.
+So you could be related to Edward Norton.

 Are you related to Edward Norton?

-I my auntie hasn't said.
+My auntie hasn't said.

-Well, there's a there is like a long
+Well, there is like a long lineage, especially from her son Thomas.

-kids and then they had quite a few
+Because he had quite a few kids and then they had quite a few kids.

-is a long list.
+So there definitely is a long lineage.

 Lots of people have connections to him,